Ice fishing for crappie at night can be a unique and rewarding experience.

-Ice fishing for Crappie at night during the ‘hard ice’ months of January and February is a great way to target these tasty fish.
-Get your holes set up on the lake during daylight hours, and consider using a submersible light or glow-jigs to attract baitfish and trigger bites.
+Ice fishing for crappie at night during the ‘hard ice’ months of January and February is a great way to target these tasty fish.
+During this time they become nocturnal, feeding heavily on minnows and insect larvae.

 Ice Fishing Hole Patterns For Crappie